• CCA Student Sign In

 contract copywriting

-A contracting gig can be a great opportunity to earn some steady income, make new connections and build your portfolio—all without being stuck on staff.
-But what happens if you want to break your contract?
+A contracting gig is a great opportunity for a copywriter to earn some steady income, make new connections, and build your portfolio—all without being stuck on staff.
+But what happens if you want to break your copywriting contract?
 Are you trapped?
-Read on…

 Now, as you have probably surmised, “contracting” also involves signing a contract.
-Usually you and a client will sign a contract that outlines the terms of your tenure there; say, 30 hours per week for six months.
-The nice thing about this is that you’re guaranteed those hours for that time.
-At the same time, the company you’re working for knows that they’ve got a writer for the work that they need done.
+Usually, you and a client will sign a contract that outlines the terms of your tenure; say, 30 hours per week for six months.
+You’re guaranteed those hours for that time.
+At the same time, the company you’re working for knows that they’ve got a copywriter for the work that they need done.

 Now, of course, remember that it’s probably a very big inconvenience for the company if you break your contract.
-They’ve found a writer they like, they’ve trained you, you’re already doing work for them and, if you break your contract, they have to do this all over again.
+They’ve found a copywriter they like, they’ve trained you, you’re already doing work for them and, if you break your contract, they have to do this all over again.
 In short, don’t do this flippantly or without very good reason.
+(Remember, too, that the creative world is a very small one and reputations follow us wherever we go.
+You do not want to leave someone in the lurch and leave a bad impression.)

-If, however, you absolutely must break it, sit down with your boss and make sure you’re having this conversation with plenty of notice.
-You should give them at least two weeks; there are few better ways to ruin your professional reputation than to tell them you’re just not coming back.
+If, however, you absolutely must break your contract, sit down with your boss.
+Make sure you’re having this conversation with plenty of notice.
+Think of it like leaving a full-time job.
+You should give them at least two weeks.
+There are few better ways to ruin your professional reputation than to tell them you’re just not coming back.

-And remember, too, that you really are asking for a favor, so try to be accommodating.
-Offer to train your replacement, offer to negotiate when your last day will be, offer to put in extra hours until then to help get work done.
+And remember, too, that you are asking for a favor, so try to be accommodating.
+Offer to train your replacement, negotiate when your last day will be, and put in extra hours until then to help get work done.

 You’ll find that most companies will be willing to let you out of your contract.
 They might not be particularly happy about it (so, again, don’t ask for it unless you absolutely need to get out of it), but most will be willing to let you move on.

 And those that won’t?
 Well, that’s up to you.
 If you can tough it out and it won’t be a major hardship, it might be worth just getting through it.
-If you absolutely need to get out of you contract and the company is inflexible, at that point, you might want to get in contact with a lawyer.
+If you absolutely need to get out of your contract and the company is inflexible, at that point, you might want to get in contact with a lawyer.
 (I know, this sounds scary.
-I promise you, there’s a very, very good chance it won’t come to this, but I feel like we should take it to this rare, but possible, conclusion.)
+I promise you, there’s a very good chance it won’t come to this.
+I feel like we should take it to this rare, but possible, conclusion.)

-I want to say, too, that contracts that seem long at the outset always end up going quicker than you expect.
+Also, contracts that seem long at the outset always end up going quicker than you expect.
 I’ve signed on for six-month contracts, thinking, “Half a year!
-How can I do that??” and then watched the time pass in the blink of an eye.
+How can I do that?” and then watched the time pass in the blink of an eye.
 If you’re new to contracting, I encourage you to give it a try.
 You may not be losing nearly as much freedom as you think you are, and you’ll be gaining a lot, to boot.

-Your turn!
 What questions do you have about contracting?
+Have you had to break a contract?
 Let us know in the comments below!

 Interested in Copywriting?
 Get our Free Video Training!